outdreamer/build-a-cure/docs/tasks/implementation_examples/examples_of_implementation_methods.md

 	        		    - 'problems have structure'
 	        		    - 'rules/functions have structure, and are therefore automatable'
 	        		    - 'objects with structure are automatable'
-	        		- insight about the interface concept itself:
+	        		- insight about the interface concept itself
 	        		    - 'problems are a matter of identifying similarities/differences'
 	        		    - 'most problems are resolvable with standards that make comparison tasks trivial'
 	        		- insight about the usefulness of each primary interface: